 11 Dec Z Energy Crunches the Numbers

-A great article outlining how innovative convenience store operator Z Energy utilises 11Ants RAP for competitive advantage; and how they selected RAP after a national and international search for a solution.
+A great article outlining how innovative convenience store operator Z Energy utilises 11Ants RIC for competitive advantage; and how they selected RIC after a national and international search for a solution.
 Copy from the article is below, the original article can be seen here.

 Z Energy crunches the numbers

 Z Energy is the latest company to jump on the big data trend, doing a deal with analytics company 11 Ants Analytics to help the service station firm better understand customer preferences and buying habits.

 Z will use the 11 Ants Retail Insights Cloud (RIC) to analyse data collected from more than 200 service stations throughout the country.

 The platform will be used to help the stations manage stock, pricing, discounts and promotions.

 Z’s general manager for retail, Mark Forsyth, said the company had decided to go with 11 Ants after looking locally and internationally for the best solution.